-Students are expected to dress appropriately for class and laboratory instruction, as well as clinical and community events.
-It is expected that students are in professional attire whenever not in labs.
+Students must dress appropriately for class and laboratory instruction, and clinical and community events.
+It is expected that students will be in professional attire whenever they are not in the labs.
 Students should also wear name badges when representing the Department in front of patients or other professionals.
-Professional attire is defined as that which would be acceptable in a physical therapy clinical setting.
+Professional attire is defined as acceptable in a physical therapy clinical setting.
 Locker rooms have been provided for students to change into appropriate attire for labs.
 Guidelines for professional dress include:

-- Clothing that is clean, appropriately fitted, and in good repair - Undergarments and private areas cannot be visible through clothes or when bending over - If possible, piercings or tattoos should be removed/covered if they may be a distraction to patients

-- No open toed shoes

-- Minimum amount of discreet jewelry

-- Moderate colors and styles

-- Appropriate personal hygiene, including clean hair and appropriately groomed; no extreme hair coloring

-- No hats or caps
+- Clothing is clean, appropriately fitted, and in good repair. - Undergarments and private areas cannot be visible through clothes or when bending over. - If possible, piercings or tattoos should be removed/covered if they may be a distraction to patients. - No open-toed shoes - Minimum amount of discreet jewelry - Moderate colors and styles - Appropriate personal hygiene, including clean hair and appropriately groomed; no extreme hair coloring. - No hats or caps